Portuguese discovery of the sea route to India: Preparations of the trip

 Manuel I did not share that opinion.
 Keeping his predecessor's plan, he went ahead to equip the ships and chose Vasco da Gama as the leader of this expedition and the captain of the armada.
-According to the original plan, John II had appointed his father, Stephen da Gama, to head the armada; but by the time of implementing the plan, both were deceased.
+According to the original plan, John II had appointed Vasco's father, Stephen da Gama, to head the armada; but by the time of implementing the plan, both were deceased.

 The Portuguese were after spices, but they were very expensive because it was an inconvenience to trade.
 For example, it was dangerous and time consuming to travel by land from Europe to India.
 As a result, King John II of Portugal established a plan for ships to explore the coast of Africa to see if India was navigable via around the cape, and through the Indian Ocean.
 King João II appointed Bartolomeu Dias, on 10 October 1486, to head an expedition to sail around the southern tip of Africa in the hope of finding a trade route to India.
 Dias helped in the construction of the São Gabriel and its sister ship, the São Rafael that were used by Vasco da Gama to sail past the Cape of Good Hope and continue to India.

 One of the sailors, Bartolomeu Dias, passed the Cape of Good Hope and the southernmost point of Africa in 1488.
 He declared it possible to travel to India by going around Africa.
 The Portuguese were then able to make an immense profit by using their own ships to retrieve the spices.

 Iberian mare clausum claims during the Age of Discovery.